azureric/cogs121-sp16-ass1/README.md

     Our system use of Socket.io allows users to be informed and updated real-time on what is going on.

 **Match between system and the real world**
--   Our system uses users' language that are relatable and welcoming to the user.
-We implement this on all our pages so that the user is able to use our app without much difficulty as the wordings provide a general idea on the page they are currently on or what the different pages are for in the case of the homepage.
+-   Our system utilizes user's language  that matches real world and allow user to be able to use our app without much difficulty as the wordings follow real-world conventions.
-    For example, our chat box are named after different symptoms that user may feel and follow real-world conventions.

 **User control and freedom**
--   Users often choose system functions by mistake and will need a clearly marked "emergency exit" to leave the unwanted state without having to go through an extended dialogue.
-Support undo and redo.
--   We implemented a back button on the application so that the user is able to go back to the previous page as needed.
+-   Our team implemented a back button on the application so that the user is able to go back to the previous page as needed.

 **Consistency and standards**
--   As shown by our layout of different chatrooms, our system keeps consistency in different design elements on our website, which minimizes confusions by users.
+-   As shown by our layout of different chatrooms, our system keeps consistency in different design elements and functions on our website, which minimizes confusions by users.

 **Error prevention**
--   Our system accounts for error-prone conditions by using the Twitter API to validate user accounts and to provide good error messages.
+-   Our team implemented form validation which alerts users if they type in no word or more than 1500 words in our chatroom.

 **Recognition rather than recall**
 -   Our team implemented a search bar on all chat room to minimize user's memory load as the user can find past history using our function.
-User do not need to remember past information as they can retrieve that information through the search bar.

-###Flexibility and efficiency of use
+**Flexibility and efficiency of use**
 -   By allowing our users to press "Enter" to submit a message, it speeds up communication between our users and make our system more efficient for users who utilize this function often.

-###Aesthetic and minimalist design
+**Aesthetic and minimalist design**
--   Our system keeps a minimalist design that focuses mainly on the different chatroom and in creating a calming, safe environment for our users.
-We organize our application to contain only information as needed.
+-   Our system keeps a minimalist design through minimizing the amount of texts on all the sites and centeralizing it to focus on the different chatroom, and creating a calming, safe environment for our users.

-###Help users recognize, diagnose, and recover from errors
+**Help users recognize, diagnose, and recover from errors**
--   Our system provides messages to help users recover from errors through using the Twitter API and by creating a documentation page.
+-   Our system provides pop-up alert messages to help users recognize errors and fix them.

-###Help and documentation
+**Help and documentation**
--   Our system has a simple, minimalist "learn page" that helps users familiarize themselves with the functions provided by our application.
+-   Our system has a simple, minimalist "learn page" when user logs in to help users familiarize themselves with the functions provided.